mike092235/JavaScript-Drum-Kit/README.md

-# JavaScript-NPC-Pad
+# JavaScript-MPC-Pad
-A virtual contruction of the physical NPC Pad, traditionally known as a Music Production Controller used by music producers, djs and beat makers.
+A virtual contruction of the physical MPC Pad.
+Music Production Controllers are used by music producers, DJs, beat makers and music enthusiasts.
 The following project is coded in pure vanilla JavaScript.